vasavi168/docs/v2/branding.md

 To setup your own domain name and theme colors follow the below steps:

 - Login to panel using primary domain name given by vendor
-- Click branding on left side menu
+- Click Resellers -> branding on left side menu
 - Enter your domain name in desired space. ex: my.example.com
 - Name your product, will be used in all communication emails
 - Title will be displayed on brower window